Why I love this sweet potato cauliflower soup

 - In a bowl, whisk together milk and flour.
 Add to pot.
 Continue cooking until soup has thickened – about 5 minutes.

 - Remove from heat and blend with an immersion blender (or transfer soup to a food processor or blender).
 Process until smooth.

-Any kind of alternative milk can be used in this recipe.
+- Any kind of alternative milk can be used in this recipe.
 If using coconut milk, opt for the refrigerated kind instead of canned for the right consistency.
-Regular dairy milk can be used as well.Use dairy-free cheese shreds as a topping to make this dairy free.
+Regular dairy milk can be used as well if it’s safe for you to consume.

 - Toppings are optional.
 Not all toppings listed are vegan.
 Just suggested dairy free options.